Backyard Babies

-Backyard Babies are a Swedish rock band originally from Nässjö and currently based in Stockholm.
-The band was formed in 1989 and over the years they have released eight studio albums and won two Swedish Grammy Awards.
+Backyard Babies is a Swedish rock band originally from Nässjö and currently based in Stockholm.
+The band was formed in 1987 and have released eight studio albums, in addition to winning two Swedish Grammy Awards.

 They are largely attributed with popularizing sleaze rock in Scandinavia and Sweden.
 Their single "Minus Celsius" appears as a playable bonus track in Guitar Hero III: Legends of Rock and "Degenerated" is available as a downloadable song for Guitar Hero World Tour.

 History

 Formed in 1987, Backyard Babies originally consisted of singer/bassist Tobbe (Tobias Fischer), guitarist Dregen, guitarist Johan Blomqvist, and drummer Peder Carlsson.
 They were then called Tyrant and played several live shows in their local area and recorded a rough demo.
 Tobbe was soon replaced by frontman Nicke Borg on vocals and guitar, and Blomqvist switched to bass.
 Fischer went on to be a professional photographer and web designer in Stockholm, continuing to work occasionally with his old bandmates.

 In 1989, the band changed their name to Backyard Babies and recorded two more demos and did a national tour of Sweden.
-The band self-released a debut EP titled Something to Swallow.
+In 1991, the band self-released a debut EP titled Something to Swallow.
 This got them signed in 1993 by Swedish label Megarock Records.

 Backyard Babies released their debut album Diesel & Power in 1994.
 The music on it took influences from rock, punk and blues.
 In addition to the album the band also released the single "Electric Suzy" with a cover of "Taxi Driver" by Hanoi Rocks as the B-side.
 After touring with former Hanoi Rocks members in Demolition 23 and doing a short headline tour in late 1995, premiering new songs that remain unreleased, the band was put on hiatus, as guitarist Dregen formed the garage rock band The Hellacopters.
 Dregen appeared on two albums with the Hellacopters" Supershitty to the Max!
 (1996) and Payin' the Dues (1997).

 The Backyard Babies reunited in 1997, with a new record contract with MVG Records.
 They recorded their most-critically acclaimed album, Total 13.
 Critics compared the album favorably to the New York Dolls, Ramones and The Damned.
 They toured the United Kingdom with good response.
 A single was released from the album, "Bombed (Out of My Mind)", with the B-side "Rocker" featuring a duet with Hanoi Rocks frontman Michael Monroe.
 Their next single was the self-released "Is It Still Alright to Smile?".
 The B-side of the single was a cover of the Faster Pussycat track "Babylon" featuring guest appearances from Ginger of the Wildhearts and Nicke Andersson who had played with Dregen in the Hellacopters.
 In 1998 the band toured the United Kingdom once more, this time in support of Alice Cooper.